Ktwsz/mors/readme.md

 Future plans for developing mors include:
 - Reifications for float variables
 - Reifications for set variables and constraints
-- Additional data types: Option, record and tuple types
+- Additional data types: option, record and tuple types
 - Support for TypeInst
 - Support for Annotations
 - Extending `mors_lib` with more MiniZinc stdlib functions
 - Slicing arrays in `Array` type
 - Adding `run` option to mors, to immediately run the transpiled model
-- Formating the Python generated code using formatter
+- Formatting the Python generated code using formatter

 <p align="right">(<a href="#readme-top">back to top</a>)</p>